gif — gif recording

 g.close()

-Create a Gif object which you can add frames to. filename is the path to save the gif recording to.
+Creates a Gif object which frames can be added to. filename is the path to save the gif recording to.

 loop when True results in the gif automatically looping on playback.

-Returns the width (horizontal resolution) for the gif object.
+Returns the width (horizontal resolution) of the gif.

-Returns the height (vertical resolution) for the gif object.
+Returns the height (vertical resolution) of the gif.

-Returns sensor.RGB565 if color is True or sensor.GRAYSCALE if not.
+Returns sensor.RGB565 if color is True or sensor.GRAYSCALE otherwise.

 Returns the file size of the gif so far.
 This value is updated after adding frames.

-Add an image to the gif recording.
-The image width, height, and color mode, must be equal to the same width, height, and color modes used in the constructor for the gif.
+Adds an image to the gif recording.
+The image width, height, and color mode must match the values used in the constructor.

-delay is the number of centi-seconds to wait before displaying this frame after the previous frame (if not the first frame).
+delay is the number of centi-seconds to wait before displaying this frame after the previous frame.

 Finalizes the gif recording.
 This method must be called once the recording is complete to make the file viewable.